-This can affect new installations, upgrades, adding new hosts to a cluster, and adding a new cluster.
+This can affect new installations, upgrades, adding new hosts to a cluster, adding a cluster and adding new services to a cluster.

-For more information, see Updating an existing CDH/Cloudera Manager deployment to access downloads with authentication.
+For more information, see Updating an existing CDH/Cloudera Manager deployment to access downloads with authentication on page 20.